arbor-sim/arbor/example/generators/readme.md

 There are three parts to this process.

 1. Define the a `probe` in the recipe, which describes the location and variable to be sampled, i.e. the soma and voltage respectively for this example.
-2. Attach a sampler to this probe once the model has been created.
+2. Attach a sampler to this probe once the simulation has been created.
-3. Write the sampled values to a JSON file once the model has been run.
+3. Write the sampled values to a JSON file once the simulation has been run.

 #### 1. Define probe in recipe